fablabnk/TriggWorkshop/README.md

 # Getting Started: Laying Out the Components (Bill of Materials)

+First, an important note that the boards you have use a 105 capacitor instead of a 104 as previously.
+This is updated in text of the guide, but the photos of the PCB will still show 104.

 Below is a list all the components in your Trigg kit, in the order in which we will use them.
 This is a good opportunity to lay everything out in front of you and check all parts are there!

 | Quantity | Description                                   |